anoka22/Anoka-Advisory/README.md

       <img src="Customer1.png " alt="Advisor Image" style="flex-basis: 30%; margin-right: 40px;">
       <div style="flex-basis: 70%;">
         <h2>Connect with an consultant who specializes in your industry</h2>
-        <p>"I help people get their software search out of the way, so they can focus on their business.
+        <p style="width: 600px;font-size: 20px;">I help people get their software search out of the way, so they can focus on their business.
 Advisors like me save you hours of time and can point you towards software options that perfectly match your specific needs.
 I specialize in construction software, but no matter what you’re looking for, one of us can definitely help!"</p>
       </div>
     </div>